Antes da presentación do Conecta Ficción en Compostela con Gutier Alvarez e Javier Álvarez, falamos coa xente de HBO … para que espabilen..

 Santa Maria’s Chapel, Lugo.

 Noró Presentation – Rosalía de Castro Theatre (19,30h)

 Teo Otto Theater

 Noró Presentation – Sala Galileo Galilei (21,00h)

-Xabier Díaz & Adufeiras de Salitre in Concert – Casa da Cultura of Burela (19,30h)
+Xabier Díaz & Adufeiras de Salitre Live – Casa da Cultura of Burela (19,30h)

 Festival Intercéltico do Morrazo

 Carballeira de Zas Fest